jtmendel/mavisetc/README.md

 Current version: v1.0.0a0

 # Installation
-If you have git installed, then you can obtain the software like so:
+In order to install all components of the ETC you will need both git and git-lfs installed.
+With those running you can install an editable version of the software like so:
 ```
 git clone https://github.com/jtmendel/mavisetc.git
 cd mavisetc
+git lfs checkout
 python -m pip install -e .
 ```
-This will compile the necessary routines and create a symlink to their location in your python directory (currently recommended since things are likely to change).
-If you chose, you can also perform a standard installation, i.e:
+This will compile the necessary routines and create a symlink to their location in your python directory.
+The ```git lfs checkout``` call will fetch the bundled stellar library and etalon models (~530 mb total).
+If you don't plan to use them then this should not be needed (but note that one of the examples in the included notebook will not work!).
+If you chose, you can also perform standard (non-editable) installation, i.e:
 ```
 python -m pip install .
 ```